-The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly or need to look at.
+The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly.
 Individual resources (like papers) that I have actually used are linked at the bottom of the relevant article.